Mexican president makes formal complaint to U.S. ahead of Harris call | Law-Order

 Mexican president makes formal complaint to U.S. ahead of Harris call

-Mexican has sent a diplomatic note asking the United States to explain funding for an anti-corruption group critical of the government, President Andres Manuel Lopez Obrador said shortly before a call with U.S. Vice-President Kamala Harris on Friday.
+Mexico has sent a diplomatic note asking the United States to explain funding for an anti-corruption group critical of the government, President Andres Manuel Lopez Obrador said shortly before a scheduled call with U.S. Vice President Kamala Harris on Friday.

 Lopez Obrador said the formal protest was sent because of funding for Mexicans Against Corruption and Impunity, a group that investigates political corruption.
-The president says it is seeking to undermine his government.
-"It's promoting a form of coup," said Lopez Obrador, describing funding that includes money from the U.S. aid agency USAID as an affront to Mexico's sovereignty.
+The president says the group is seeking to undermine his government.
+"It's promoting a form of coup," said Lopez Obrador, describing funding that includes money from the U.S. Agency for International Development, commonly known as USAID, as an affront to Mexico's sovereignty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)